-By letter dated 22 October 2008, in view of the final decision taken by the FEI Tribunal on 17 October 2008, the Respondent proposed to the Appellant to withdraw his appeal in order to avoid additional costs and set a deadline of 23 October 2008.
+By letter dated 14 October 2008, in view of the final decision taken by the FEI Tribunal on 10 October 2008, the Respondent proposed to the Appellant to withdraw his appeal in order to avoid additional costs and set a deadline of 16 October 2008.
 There was no recorded reaction by the Appellant by this deadline, thus, the CAS Court Office continued the proceedings.
+Whereas the Respondent by letter dated 4 November 2008 declared that a hearing was deemed not necessary for rendering the decision, the Appellant by letter dated the same day argued in favour of holding a hearing, but left it to the Panel to decide whether it deems itself sufficiently well informed and therefore no hearing shall be held.